Thoughts on Detention - Bob Marshall Andrews

 On the 28 day detention limit he asked

 Will the Home Secretary return to the vexed question of the number of days for which a suspect may be detained?
 We heard her being tested a great deal about that on the radio this morning.
 She is not naming a figure, but it is widely known that something like 56 days will be the Government’s preferred option.
 If that is right, and if the consultations that she has undertaken suggest that would be sufficient, will she say why, two years ago, Labour Members were whipped to approve a limit of 90 days?
-That appears to be about twice the amount that is required.
+That appears to be about twice the amount that is required.and then

 While I am on my feet, may I tell the Home Secretary that I said earlier that she was the human and attractive face of the Home Office?
 She was not here at the time, so I must add that I was making a comparison with her predecessors.
 [Laughter.]